Mile Auto car insurance review

 Mile Auto car insurance reviews and complaints

-Mile Auto holds an A rating from the Better Business Bureau (BBB) for its few customer complaints, though it isn’t accredited with the agency.
-The company began offering pay-per-mile insurance in 2010 and has seen few BBB complaints as of April 2021.
+Mile Auto holds an C- rating from the Better Business Bureau (BBB) for its few customer complaints, though it isn’t accredited with the agency.
+The company began offering pay-per-mile insurance in 2010 and has had six total complaints on the BBB as of 2022.

 Positive reviews focus on Mile Auto’s cheap rates and helpful answers from customer service during office hours.
 On the other hand, negative reviews cite problems with a short window to send in odometer pictures and no ability to update your payment details online.
 Customers give the company solid marks during the claims process overall.